-- 2. Innovative Idea: Advancing wellness, peer, and social rehabilitative models further by testing strategies in the home environment, and that further consumer development beyond engagement of social activities in service venues toward independent development of lasting friendships, and relationships. - 3.
-Program Goals: Increase the quality of mental health services.
-Strategies would include building weekend activities, evening social groups, and activities that occur in housing venues, and testing whether these activities can move from program/service initiated activities to consumer initiated and sustained activities.
+- groups, and activities that occur in housing venues, and testing whether these activities can move from program/service initiated activities to consumer initiated and sustained activities.
 Improve consumer report of sense of isolation.
 Improve consumer report of lack of programming after business hours.
 Improve consumer report of self-advocacy and self-determination.
 Reduce return of consumers to higher levels of care. - 4.
 Program Evaluation Methods: Measure changes in consumer isolation, sense of self-advocacy, sense of self-determination.
 Measure changes in participation of consumers in developing projects.
 Measure levels of higher level of care utilization. - 5.
-Estimated Funding: \$1,334,000 from Reversion Plan funding to be spent before reverted.
+Estimated Funding: \$1,230,000 from Reversion Plan funding to be spent before reverted.
 Additional Innovation funding for the remainder of the project which will be outlined in the project plan.